Lecturer: Lei Xu

 Other readings: Other materials will be posted on the course website under each class.
 Please read the materials before class.

 Each student will work on three short essays and present their work in front of the class.
 Students can either work alone or in pairs.
-For each essay, each student will be assigned a broad topic (e.g., merger, collusion), then the student will choose any real-world cases related to that topic.
-The cases covered in each of the essays cannot be the same.
+For each essay, each student can choose any real-world cases related to the material covered in class.
+The cases covered in each of three essays cannot be the same.
+The cases should not overlap with cases discussed in class or with previous student presentations, unless the student discusses the case from a different angle and provides more insights.
 The student(s) will make a short presentation during the class, followed by a brief Q&A from the audience.
 The goal of the essay and presentation is to relate the economic theory/reasoning to real-world cases and clearly convey the ideas in front of their peers.

 The essay and presentation should contain background, arguments from both sides, how they are related to class material, and the student’s own analysis.
 The essay is evaluated based on the clarity and conciseness of the writing, relevance to class material, and the logic of the analysis.
 The presentation is evaluated on the same elements plus the understanding of the case through Q&A.

-The essay will be evaluated by the lecturer or/and the TA, and the presentation will be evaluated by all the students (instructions to follow).
+The essay will be evaluated by the lecturer, and the presentation will be evaluated by all the students (instructions to follow).

 Due date: Both the essay and slides (used for in-class presentation) are due the night before each scheduled presentation.
 For example, for a presentation scheduled on Oct 8, both the essay and slides have to be submitted by 11:59PM of Oct 7.